highlight/party-parrot-as-a-service/README.md

 We'll be building a Slack bot that listens to whenever a new person joins our Slack Workspace.
 After that person joins, we'll send their profile image to Party Parrot as a Service, upload the party parrot as a Slack emoji, then react to the person's joining message with the party parrot.

+## Other

+This project was made during the Supabase hackathon, and it got 2nd place! https://www.madewithsupabase.com/p/party-parrot-as-a-service

 ## Setup

 1. Install `pipenv` with `brew install pipenv`